cparker17/grocery-management-system/README.md

 6. User can view tonight's meal, ingredients needed, and recipe from their home page.

 Set Up:
+   After cloning this repository be sure to update your database settings in the application.properties file.
+This application is currently configured with mySql.
    When the user first boots the application it will load some initial data to include 7 meals and several random stock items.
 From here user should either navigate to the Meals page to add additional meals or create a Meal Plan.
 Once a meal plan is created, User can navigate to Stock Items to add/remove their standard weekly